tharuneshwar-s/VIRTUSA-JatayuS4-Lexicons/FTP_MODULE/FTP_CLIENT/README.md

 ## Introduction

-A comprehensive healthcare data ingestion service designed to automatically ingest, validate, and process healthcare pricing data from file systems.
-The service monitors directories for healthcare data files (CSV/Excel), processes them with intelligent change detection, and stores the processed data in a Supabase database with full relationship management.
+This is the FTP File upload Service designed to automatically ingest, validate, and process healthcare pricing data from file systems.
+The service monitors directories for healthcare data files (CSV/Excel)

 **Key Capabilities:**
 - **Sequential Processing**: Reliable file-by-file processing with comprehensive error handling